mtirionMSFT/DocFxQuickStart/QuickStart/docs/general/getting-started/customize-look-and-feel.md

 ![Default Template](../../.attachments/templates-custom.png)

-In **DocFx\templates** you can find custom templates for generating the documentation website and PDF.
+In **docs\\.docfx\template** you can find the custom template for generating the documentation website.
 The basic template is first referenced in **docfx.json** to apply the defaults.
 As second template our custom template is configured.
-This will add or overwrite files of the default.
+This will add or overwrite files of the default, in our case just *main.css*.

 ## Material design

 We chose the [DocFx Material Theme](https://ovasquez.github.io/docfx-material/) as a starting point of our custom template.
 The Material.zip was downloaded and extracted.
-It contains a modified **styles\main.css** and a modified **partials\head.tmpl.partial**.
+It contains a modified **styles\main.css**.

-> [!WARNING]
->
-> In the unique case the default template of a newer DocFx version would be changed, this custom overwrite template might cause problems or parts being ignored.
-If you see strange behavior, Check the custom parts with the parts from the default template.
-More information can be found in [How-to: Create A Custom Template](https://dotnet.github.io/docfx/tutorial/howto_create_custom_template.html).

 ## Mermaid support

-To enable the rendering of [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagrams in the documentation website, the code below is added to **partials\scripts.tmpl.partial**.
+To enable the rendering of [Mermaid](https://mermaid-js.github.io/mermaid/#/) diagrams in the documentation website, the code below can be added to **partials\scripts.tmpl.partial**.

 ```html
 <!-- mermaid support -->